 - Host the web service used to communicate with clients.

-- Manage worker machine settings such as job type, number of jobs, etc. Storing these settings in a central location makes it simple for administrators to make global changes within the cloud regardless of where worker machines are physically located.
+- Manage worker machine settings such as job type, number of jobs, etc. Storing these settings in a central location makes it simple for administrators to make global changes within the application regardless of where worker machines are physically located.

-The worker machines actually perform the work of the distributed application.
-There is no limit to the number of worker machines used within the cloud and can be hot-plugged or hot-swapped as needed without interrupting service for the clients.
+The worker machines perform the work of the distributed application.
+There is no limit to the number of worker machines used within the application and can be hot-plugged or hot-swapped as needed without interrupting service for the clients.
 Each worker can take on as much or as little work as needed using customizable configuration settings such as:

 - Job Type